 --------------------------------------------------

-Last Updated: 5/22/11
+Last Updated: March 19, 2012

 From TheCityEdition.com

 Although it's unclear how they came by their astronomical expertise, the classical Mayans of Mexico and Central America preoccupied themselves with timekeeping.
 Like their counterparts in Central Asia and the Near East, they regarded the starry sky as an invaluable portal to predicting the future.
-The earlier Izapan and Olmec civilizations, which date back thousands of years, set the wheels in motion (so to speak), enabling the Mayans to calculate the orbits of the Earth, Sun, Moon, Venus and a few other planets, plus all the eclipses in between.
+The earlier Izapan and Olmec civilizations, which date back thousands of years, set the wheels in motion, enabling the Mayans to calculate the orbits of the Earth, Sun, Moon, Venus and a few other planets, plus all the eclipses in between.
 Various independent scholars have speculated that the Olmecs may be related to the ancient Egyptians, pointing out numerous similarities in their respective calendars and architecture.
-Some even suggest that both groups descended from the Atlanteans, who allegedly fled for their lives when their mythical island sank in the sea 11,000 years ago.
+Some even suggest that both groups descended from the so-called Atlanteans, who fled for their lives when their mythical island sank in the sea 11,000 years ago.

-At any rate, the Mayans' remarkable ability to calibrate the celestial clock generated the prediction that on April 21, 1519 a white-skinned race from another land would arrive from the east like "white butterflies" over the water.
+At any rate, the Mayans' remarkable ability to calibrate the celestial clock generated the prediction that on April 21, 1519, a white-skinned race from another land would arrive from the east like "white butterflies" over the water.
 Thus, Hernando Cortez and his Spanish galleons were envisioned long before that gentleman had even been born.
+So how on earth was this stupendous feat of reckoning accomplished?

 In 2007, novelist Benjamin Anastas explained in the New York Times Magazine that “Like most pre-modern societies, the Maya conceived of history not as the linear passage of time but as a series of cycles — they called them 'world age cycles' — that would repeat over and over.